 Clusters of creamy white, tubular flower buds arise from the leaf axils.
-Give your plant plenty of light, and you can expect a profusion of 5-petaled, waxy flowers from spring through summer.
-Each bloom lasts for several days.
+Give your plant plenty of light, and you can expect a profusion of 5-petaled, waxy flowers from spring through autumn.
+Each beautifully scented bloom lasts for several days.

 No blooms?
 Lack of sunlight is the top reason for lack of flowers.
 Put your jasmine plant in a sunny window, sunroom or greenhouse to give it the light it needs.
 Young plants may not bloom much, so be patient -- the wait is worth it.

 Prune it back.
 After the flowers fade, prune stems back harshly.
 Plants that aren't pruned back will eventually have bare lower stems as they shed old leaves.
 Flower buds develop on new growth, so you'll get more blooms this way.

 Repot in spring only when the roots have filled the pot.
 Madagascar jasmine blooms best when slightly pot-bound, so use a smallish container or you may see a lot of leaves and few flowers.

 Support your vines.
 You can easily train it around a hoop or over a small trellis inserted in the pot.
 Tie it to the support with florist wire as it grows.

 Height: Up to 10 ft (3 m) or more, if not pruned back.

 Light: Jasmine needs bright, indirect light to bloom.
 Shade from hot, direct summer sun.
 Once it grows flower buds, don't move Madagascar jasmine around; changes in light -- even by turning the plant around -- may cause the buds and flowers to fall off.